American wine: History

 In California, the first major vineyard and winery was established in 1769 by the Franciscan missionary Junípero Serra near San Diego.
 Later missionaries carried vines northward; Sonoma's first vineyard was planted around 1805.
 California has two native grape varieties, but they make very poor quality wine.
-The California Wild Grape (Vitis californicus) does not produce wine-quality fruit, although it sometimes is used as rootstock for wine grape varieties.
-The missionaries used the Mission grape.
+The California Wild Grape (Vitis californicus) does not produce wine-quality fruit, although it sometimes is used as rootstock for wine grape varieties.> The missionaries used the Mission grape.
 (In South America, this grape is known as criolla or "colonialized European".)
 Although a Vitis vinifera variety, it is a grape of "very modest" quality.
 Jean-Louis Vignes was one of the early settlers to use a higher quality vinifera in his vineyard near Los Angeles.

 The first winery in the United States to become commercially successful was founded in Cincinnati, Ohio, in the mid-1830s by Nicholas Longworth.
 He made a sparkling wine from Catawba grapes.
 By 1855, Ohio had 1500 acres in vineyards, according to travel writer Frederick Law Olmsted, who said it was more than in Missouri and Illinois, which each had 1100 acres in wine.
 German immigrants from the late 1840s had been instrumental in building the wine industry in those states.

 In the 1860s, vineyards in the Ohio River Valley were attacked by black rot.
 This prompted several wine-makers to move north to the Finger Lakes region of western New York.
 During this time, the Missouri wine industry, centered on the German colony in Hermann, was expanding rapidly along both shores of the Missouri River west of St. Louis.
 By the end of the century, the state was second to California in wine production.
 In the late 19th century, the phylloxera epidemic in the West and Pierce's disease in the East ravaged the American wine industry.

 Prohibition in the United States began when the state of Maine became the first state to go completely dry in 1846.
 Nationally, Prohibition was implemented after ratification by the states of the Eighteenth Amendment to the United States Constitution in 1920, which forbade the manufacturing, sale and transport of alcohol.
-Exceptions were made for sacramental wine used for religious purposes, and some wineries were able to maintain minimal production under those auspices, but most vineyards ceased operations.
+Exceptions were made for sacramental wine used for religious purposes.
+Some wineries were able to maintain minimal production under those auspices, but most vineyards ceased operations.
 New Mexico was one such region, due to the region's long history of wine making and religious traditions, monks and nuns in New Mexico were able to save long-standing New Mexican sacramental and leisure wine grape lineages.
-Other parts of the country resorted to bootlegging, home wine-making also became common, allowed through exemptions for sacramental wines and production for home use.
+Separate counties in the country resorted to bootlegging and home wine-making also became common, permitted exemptions for sacramental wines and personal home production.